The toxoplasma test looks for antibodies

 in the blood to a parasite called Toxoplasma gondii.
 The parasite causes an infection called toxoplasmosis

-, which poses a danger to a developing baby if a pregnant women gets it.
+.
+The infection is a danger to a developing baby if a pregnant woman gets it.
 It is also dangerous in people with AIDS.

 Toxoplasma serology; Toxoplasma antibody titer

 There is no special preparation for the test.

 When the needle is inserted to draw blood, some people may feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.